 1 Neutral indicator Lights when the transmission is in

 neutral.
-Lamp Check.
+Lamp Check .

 2 Reverse indicator Lights when the transmission is in

 reverse.
 Lamp Check.

 3 PGM-FI indicator Lights when there is any

 abnormality in the PGM-FI

 (Programmed Fuel Injection)

 system.
 Should also light for a few

 seconds and then go off when the

 ignition switch is turned on.
 If the

-indicator comes on at any other

-time, reduce speed and take your
+indicator comes on at any other time, reduce speed and take your

 vehicle to your dealer as soon as

-112 1 1 1 possible.
-Lamp Check.
+possible.
+Lamp Check .

 4 High coolant Lights when coolant temperature is

-temperature indicator high enough to adversely affect the
+temperature high enough to adversely affect the

-Indicator service life of the engine.
+indicator service life of the engine.

 If the high coolant temperature

-indicator comes on while you are riding, immediately bring the
+indicator comes on while you are

+riding, immediately bring the

 vehicle to a stop, turn the engine

 off and let it cool.
-See page 222.
+See page 245.

 Lamp Check.

 5 PS (Electric Power Lights when there is an abnormality

 Steering) indicator in the EPS (Electric Power Steering)

-(TRX420FA6 only) system.
-See page 50.
+(TRX420FM2/FA2) system.
+See page 54.
 Lamp Check.

-L (110 (12017 (0 0111y) System see page so.
-Lamp check.
+6 fuel warning Lights when there is only reserve

+indicator fuel left in the fuel tank.
+The

+(TRX420TM1 only) amount of fuel remaining

+approximately:

+1.29 US gal (4.9 l) You should refill the tank as soon as

+possible.
+See page 139.

-6 Multi-function The display includes the following
+7 Multi-function The display includes the following

-display functions.
+display (Except functions.
 Display Check .

+TRX420TM1)

 4WD indicator Shows when the 4WD drive mode

-engages (page 23).
+(Except TRX420TE1) engages (page 24).

-Gear position Shows the gear position (page 24).
+Gear position Shows the gear position (page 25).

 indicator

 Speedometer Shows riding speed.

 Fuel gauge Shows approximate fuel supply

-available (page 25).
+available (page 26).

-Digital clock Shows the time (hour and minutes)
+Digital clock Shows the time (hours and minutes)

-(page 27).
+(page 28).

 Odometer Shows accumulated mileage (page

-28).
+29).

-Tripmeter Shows mileage per trip (page 28).
+Tripmeter Shows mileage per trip (page 29).

 Coolant Shows approximate coolant

-temperature gauge temperature (page 29).
+temperature gauge temperature (page 30).

 Hour meter Shows hours and tenths of hours of

-engine operation (page 31).
+engine operation (page 32).

 Maintenance Shows when specified maintenance

-minder indicator interval is reached (page 32).
+minder indicator interval is reached (page 33).

 Maintenance Inform when the mileage or

 tripmeter operating hours on your ATV

-Maintenance hour approaches and passes the interval
+Maintenance approaches and passes the interval

-meter specified on the maintenance
+hour meter specified on the maintenance

-schedule (page 32).
+schedule (page 33).

-7 Mode button Selects display in the lower parts of multi-function display (page 21).
-This button also used to change the speed and mileage unit (page 23), adjusts the clock (page 27) and resets tripmeter, maintenance tripmeter and maintenance hour meter (page 32).
+8 Mode button Selects display in the lower parts of 8 Mode button (Except TRX420TM1) Selects display in the lower parts of multi-function display (page 22).
+This button also used to change the speed and mileage unit (page 24), adjusts the clock (page 28) and resets tripmeter, maintenance tripmeter and maintenance hour meter (page 33).

-Multi-function Display
+Multi-function Display (Except TRX420TM1)